Abhinavpatel00/TarkaTarang/README.md

 2. **Tarang (तरंग):** Tarang is another Sanskrit word that translates to "wave."
 In this context, it symbolizes a wave-like motion or flow.

 So, "TarkaTarang" can be interpreted as the "waves of reasoning" or "logical discourse in motion."
 It reflects the idea of a continuous, rhythmic, and logical flow in conversation or thought.

+this is implementation of gpt like transformer based model from scratch , inspired from projects like nanogpt / femtogpt